 Premier 1K | 5 x fare | 6 x fare | 11 x fare |

-The revenue-based earning system is to your advantage for shorter and more expensive itineraries.
-However, it isn't very rewarding if you find yourself flying long and inexpensive United flights.
+This revenue-based earning system is advantageous for shorter and more expensive itineraries.
+However, it isn't very rewarding if you find yourself flying long, inexpensive United flights.
 If you routinely fly long-haul international economy with other Star Alliance airlines, it might be worth crediting your flights to alternate programs.

 Earn miles with MileagePlus partner airlines

 For flights operated by partner airlines, MileagePlus uses a more traditional, distance-based calculation.
 The best way to tell if you'll earn miles under the partner rules is to look at your ticket number.
 If it starts with any number other than “016,” the partner earning rates will apply.
-If United tickets the partner flight, it will have a United ticket number starting with “016.”
-This means you'll need to use the revenue-based chart above.
+If United tickets a flight operated by a partner airline, it will issue a United ticket number starting with “016.”
+In that case, the earnings will be based on the above revenue-based chart above.
+For tickets issued by partner airlines, the table below applies.

-As you can see, first-class tickets earn the highest multiplier (200%), and the most discounted economy tickets earn the lowest (25%).
-On Lufthansa's chart, most of the fare classes that don't earn any miles are award tickets.
+As you can see, business-class tickets earn the highest multiplier (200%), and the most discounted Economy Basic tickets earn the lowest (25%).
+On Air Canada's chart, most of the fare classes that don't earn any miles are award tickets.
 However, you may find that some of the cheapest paid tickets with certain MileagePlus partners don't earn miles.
-Make sure you review the partner earning chart before deciding to credit a flight to United MileagePlus.
+Make sure you review the partner earning chart for your ticket's fare class before deciding to credit a flight to United MileagePlus.
 You also can check WhereToCredit.com to get an idea of earnings across various programs, based on the airline you're flying and the fare class of your ticket.

 If you have United elite status, you'll earn even more redeemable award miles.
 Elites get the following bonus on partner flights: